bogdantimes/trading-helper/README.md

 * [patreon.com/bogdantimes](patreon.com/bogdantimes)
 * [revolut.me/bogdantimes](revolut.me/bogdantimes)
-* USDT / BNB: **0x8aed61ca4e9fe5c221839ceb82c5f3f034d6b60e** (BEP20)
+* USDT/USDC/BUSD/BNB: **0x8aed61ca4e9fe5c221839ceb82c5f3f034d6b60e** (BEP20)

 ## Features

 * Integration with Binance: buy and sell coins on the spot.
 * Set up your profit and stop limits to automatically sell coins when the limits are crossed.
 * A moving stop-limit, which goes up together with the price.
+* A stop-limit based on a total profit of the tool.
+* Price anomalies detection (pump or dump) with an option to auto-buy when price drops.
 * Swing trading: automatically buy low and sell high during the rally.
 * Averaging down: automatically re-invest gains into most unprofitable coins to buy them at discount prices.
 * Your statistics: see how much you have made and how much you have lost on a daily basis.
-* Survivors: tracks currencies that keep the price when 99% of the market goes down
+* Survivors: currencies that show movement up when 99% of the market goes down or not moves.

 ### Assets
 ![assets.png](img/assets.png)